MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10.md

 docker run --rm helloworld cmd.exe /s /c type Hello.txt
 ```

-The outcome of the `docker run` command is that a Hyper-V container was created from the 'HelloWorld' image, an instance of cmd was started in the container and executed a reading of our file (output echoed to the shell), and then the container stopped and removed.
+The outcome of the `docker run` command is that a Hyper-V isolated container was created from the 'HelloWorld' image, an instance of cmd was started in the container and executed a reading of our file (output echoed to the shell), and then the container stopped and removed.

 ## Next Steps